prashant1gh/Chess/readme.md

 The program is at its bare minimum right now.
 Chess can be played with human, and two levels of AI.

+## How to play
+click on pieces and click on the square you want to put your piece. its that simple.

 ## some screen shots of program

 ### Initial Screen